samudeluca24/comp0035_pbl4/README.md

 The flag images are referenced by the NOC region code.
 Let's assume that we need to add the NOC region code to each of our rows in the data frame.

-The NOC region codes are in a spreadsheet `noc_regions.csv`.
+The NOC region codes are in a csv file: `/data/noc_regions.csv`.

-Both spreadsheets have a column with the country name so you could merge the records based on that.
-The noc spreadsheet has more rows than the current dataset so you won't want to merge all of the rows from noc, only those that match existing rows in the dataframe.
+Both sets of data have a column with the country name so you could merge the records based on those.
+The noc data has more rows than the current dataframe so you won't want to merge all rows from noc, only those that match existing rows in the dataframe.

-Note that if you have 2 dataframes with common indices then you could use join instead.
+If you have 2 dataframes with common indices then you could use join.
 [join two dataframes](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.join.html?highlight=join#pandas.DataFrame.join):

-In this case we are merging on a non-key field so will use [merge](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.merge.html?highlight=merge#pandas.DataFrame.merge) .
+In this case we are merging on non-key columns so will use [merge](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.merge.html?highlight=merge#pandas.DataFrame.merge) .